Informal experience and formal qualifications - how do they compare for credit?

 - Identify the occupation's indicative ANZSCO Skill Level;

-The knowledge and skills you have gained in lower level qualifications may be considered in combination with your on-the-job experience.
+The knowledge and skills you have gained in lower level qualifications may be considered in combination with your experience.

 Proficiency and currency are different.
 Currency standards have a lot to do with best practice and staying legal, where proficiency is about being competent and prepared to handle any situation professionally.
 Generally, credit will not be awarded for learning completed more than ten years prior to the date of your application, unless you are able to establish that your knowledge and skills are up-to-date, due to more recent and ongoing learning in a relevant field.